arpadav/crosstalk/README.md

 ## Why crosstalk?

-All mpmc libraries focuses on a single FIFO channel, rather than broadcasting using topics; similar to any other pub/sub model.
-Crosstalk is used to dynamically create and destroy publishers and subscribers at runtime, across multiple threads.
-Crosstalk is a lightweight wrapper of [flume](https://crates.io/crates/flume), which does all the heavy lifting.
-Realistically crosstalk could wrap any mpmc library, but we decided on flume due to its simplicity, flexibility, and performance with handling unbounded channels.
+Most mpmc libraries focuses on a single FIFO channel, rather than broadcasting.
+[Tokio](https://crates.io/crates/tokio) is one of the only established mpmc / async libraries that supports broadcasting, so the motivation was to wrap `tokio`'s channels with a topic-based paradigm, similar to ROS, for ease of use.
+Crosstalk acts as a lightweight wrapper of `tokio::sync::broadcast`, correlating topic enums with datatypes and senders/receivers.
+Crosstalk can be used to dynamically create and destroy publishers and subscribers at runtime, across multiple threads.

 ## License